-- Provide legal advice on issues relating to policy development and other matters involving the Ministry and other Ministry's Department and Agencies (MDA's); - Payment of judgment Debts and potential breaches of executed contracts; - Representing the Ministry in negotiations such as International Agreements with Development Partners, Bilateral Investment Treaties and Double Taxation Agreements; - Negotiations with lenders and sponsors for national projects and programs; - Renegotiation of onerous terms in sole sourced commercial contracts following Value for Money Assessments; and - Liaise with the Attorney General's Department in the resolution of potential claims against the Ministry and other MDAs.

-Internal Audit Unit

-The Internal Audit Unit provides independent, objective assurance and consulting services designed to add value and improve the Ministry's operations.
+Directorate/Department Responsibilities Provide legal advice on issues relating to policy development and other matters involving the Ministry and other Ministry's Department and Agencies (MDAs); Represent the Ministry in negotiations such as International Agreements with Development Partners, Bilateral Investment Treaties and Double Taxation Agreements; Negotiate with lenders and sponsors for national projects and programs; Renegotiate of onerous terms in sole sourced commercial contracts following Value for Money Assessments; and • Liaise with the Office of the Attorney General in the resolution of potential claims against the Ministry and other MDAs.
+Internal Audit Unit The Internal Audit Unit provides independent, objective assurance and consulting services designed to add value and improve the Ministry's operations.
 It helps Ministry of Finance accomplish its objectives by bringing a systematic, disciplined approach to evaluate and improve the adequacy and effectiveness of risk management, internal control and governance processes.

-The Internal Audit Unit is responsible for executing the following functions:

-- Appraise and report on the soundness and application of the system of controls operating in the Ministry; - Evaluate the effectiveness of the risk management and governance process of the Ministry and contribute to the improvement of that risk management and governance process; - Provide assurance on the efficiency, effectiveness and economy in the administration of the programmes and operations of the Ministry; - Evaluate the Ministry's compliance with enactments, policies, standards, systems and, procedures; and - Perform consulting and advisory services related to internal controls, risk management, compliance, and governance processes as appropriate for the Ministry
+The Internal Audit Unit is responsible for executing the following functions: Appraise and report on the soundness and application of the system of controls operating in the Ministry; • Evaluate the effectiveness of the risk management and governance process of the Ministry and contribute to the improvement of that risk management and governance process; Provide assurance on the efficiency, effectiveness and economy in the administration of the programmes and operations of the Ministry;

+Directorate/Department Responsibilities Evaluate the Ministry's compliance with enactments, policies, standards, systems and, procedures; and • Perform consulting and advisory services related to internal controls, risk management, compliance, and governance processes as appropriate for the Ministry